 We developed two toolkits to assist clinicians and primary care and emergency care providers to improve their practices with patients with developmental disabilities.
 These toolkits include clinician tip sheets, patient handouts, information on local resources, and step by step instructions on how to implement changes.
-Please download a copy or contact us at firstname.lastname@example.org for more information.
+Download a copy or contact us at firstname.lastname@example.org for more information.

 In the health care resources section of this website you will find more tools and information for people with developmental disabilities and caregivers, as well as clinicians and service providers.
-These tools will help communicating important information in a health care setting.
+These tools can help communicating important information in a health care setting.
 They also include information about health and developmental disabilities, and provide best practice tips for health care providers.

 See how we have been addressing the mental health and health of adults with developmental disabilities and their families during COVID-19 pandemic on our COVID resource page.

 April 2022: New publication: "This Is About My Health”: Partnering with Patients and Families to Share Knowledge and Tools about Healthcare Communication for Adults with Intellectual and Developmental Disabilities